Temporary Event Notices

 * Important Notice *

-If the premises where the event is to be held is in areas governed by two or more local authorities an application must be made to each.
+If the premises where the event is to be held sits in areas governed by two or more local authorities an application must be made to each of them.

-You must also give a copy of the notice to the police and environmental health no later than ten clear working days before the event.
+Applications should be given to us no later than ten clear working days before the event.

 You must be 18 years or older to give a TEN and can give a maximum of five TENs per year.
 If you are a personal licence holder, you can give a maximum of 50 TENs per year.
 A person cannot apply for a separate TEN on the same premises without a gap of at least 24 hours between events.